orangeai-research/Generative-Multimodal-Recommendation/GenMMRec/README.md

 #### Please consider to cite our paper if this framework helps you, thanks:
 ```
+@inproceedings{he2025flip,
+  title={Flip is Better than Noise: Unbiased Interest Generation for Multimedia Recommendation},
+  author={He, Yue and Xie, Jingxi and Li, Fengling and Zhu, Lei and Li, Jingjing},
+  booktitle={Proceedings of the 33rd ACM International Conference on Multimedia},
+  pages={6298--6306},
+  year={2025}
+}

 @inproceedings{zhou2023bootstrap,
 author = {Zhou, Xin and Zhou, Hongyu and Liu, Yong and Zeng, Zhiwei and Miao, Chunyan and Wang, Pengwei and You, Yuan and Jiang, Feijun},
 title = {Bootstrap Latent Representations for Multi-Modal Recommendation},